adityanaag3/lwc-oss-oauth/README.md

-# Salesforce Integration with LWC OSS App using OAuth Web Server Flow
+# Salesforce Integration with LWC OSS using OAuth Web Server Flow

-This repo has the sample Code for connecting to Salesforce using OAuth Web Server flow from an LWC OSS App.
+This repo has the sample code for connecting to Salesforce using OAuth Web Server flow from an LWC OSS App.

 ## About the app